Animiral/udcrgen/README.md

 | (Topic) Exception: ...              | error |
 | Configuration: (complete list)      | info  |
 | Embed (node type) at (coordinates). | trace |

+Log errors, such as failure to write to the log file, are handled by silently ignoring them, allowing the program to continue operating without log output.

 ## Usage of `gencases`